stav888/Finals-Stav/01_questions/questions.md

 > Answer:

-A plain LLM chatbot only generates text from its internal model and the prompt.
-An AI agent can call tools like web search, a database, or APIs to fetch live data or take actions.
-For example, a calendar API lets the agent check availability and actually schedule a meeting instead of just suggesting times.
+While a simple LLM-based chatbot merely produces text based on the internal model of the LLM and the prompt, an AI agent can utilize various tools such as searching the web, using a database, or APIs that provide access to live data or enable certain actions.
+For instance, the calendar API allows scheduling a meeting rather than proposing possible meeting times.

 ---